Updated February 2013

 - Nine Councilors, three to be elected by the Society members each year, for rotating three-calendar-year terms.

-- A Treasurer, who shall serve at the pleasure of the Council, and who shall have responsibility for collecting dues, keeping financial records, and dispensing funds of the Society.
+- A Treasurer, who shall have responsibility for collecting dues, keeping financial records, and dispensing funds of the Society.

-- An Archivist who shall serve at the pleasure of the Council, and who shall preserve the Society’s records and other official papers.
+- An Archivist, who shall preserve the Society’s records and other official papers.
 He or she shall receive relevant materials from each successive officer at the end of their terms of office and shall deposit the papers for perpetual preservation in the Washington University Archives, in accordance with an arrangement effected in 1980-81.
 Retrieval of needed materials shall be the joint responsibility of the Society’s Archivist and the Archivist of Washington University.

 - The President.